svssathvik7/docs/docs/home/fundamentals/introduction/Stakers.md

 # Stakers

-Staking is the entry point for interested people into Garden protocol, ensuring its decentralisation, efficiency, and accountability.
-By staking **SEED tokens**, stakers get to vote for [solvers](Solvers.md) they trust to execute intents reliably and earn rewards based on their performance.
-This system incentivizes long-term [commitment](https://dune.com/garden_finance/gardenfinance#stake-your-seed), balances solver selection, and helps maintain the protocol’s fairness and reliability.&#x20;
+Staking serves as the gateway for users to engage with the Garden protocol, supporting its decentralization, efficiency, and accountability.
+By staking **SEED tokens**, stakers can vote for trusted [solvers](Solvers.md) to execute intents and earn rewards based on their performance.
+This system incentivizes long-term [commitment](https://dune.com/garden_finance/gardenfinance#stake-your-seed), balances solver selection, and helps maintain the protocol’s fairness and reliability.

 ## How does it work?

-1. Anyone holding a minimum of 2100 SEED tokens is eligible to [stake](https://app.garden.finance/stake/).
-Staking has to be done in multiples of 2100 SEED.
+1. Anyone holding a minimum of **2,100 SEED** tokens is eligible to [stake](https://app.garden.finance/stake/).
+Staking has to be done in multiples of 2,100 SEED.
 Stakers deposit **SEED tokens** into the protocol, locking them for a chosen duration.
 Longer lock periods result in a higher staking multiplier, increasing both votes and potential rewards.
-Follow this tutorial for a step-by-step breakdown of staking.
+Follow [this tutorial](basics/guides/stake/StakeSEED.md) for a step-by-step breakdown of staking.

 <figure><img src="/assets/staking.png" alt=""/><figcaption></figcaption></figure>